Wuhu: History

 In 937 CE, upon the creation of the Southern Tang during the Five Dynasties and Ten Kingdoms period, Wuhu County was established, and placed under Jiangning Fu.
 Since then, Wuhu went uninterrupted as an administrative unit throughout the remainder of dynastic China.

 During the Song dynasty, Wuhu County belonged to Jiangnan Circuit, and later Jiangnandong Circuit.

 In 1277, during the Yuan dynasty, Wuhu County was placed under the jurisdiction of Taiping Circuit.
 In 1355, Taiping Circuit was replaced by Taiping Fu, and Wuhu County was placed under its jurisdiction.

 Taiping Fu was under the jurisdiction of Zhongshu Sheng until its abolition in 1380, during the Ming dynasty.
 Throughout the Ming dynasty, Wuhu County remained under the jurisdiction of Taiping Fu.
 Under the Ming dynasty, Wuhu developed into a major commercial center and river port and since that time has been known as a center of the rice trade.

 In 1644, the Hongguang Emperor (better known as the Prince of Fu), one of the last emperors of the Ming dynasty, was captured by forces of the new Qing dynasty in Wuhu County.
 During the Taiping Rebellion, Wuhu County exchanged hands more than five times between Taiping and Imperial forces.
 Wuhu County was placed under the jurisdiction of Huiningchitaiguang Circuit during the Taiping Rebellion.
 The city became a treaty port in 1876 and has remained a commercial center since that time.
 The city's Roman Catholic cathedral, St. Joseph's Cathedral (圣若瑟主教座堂), dates from this time.
 Most of the downtown area alongside the Yangtze River was ceded in the British concession.
+Wuhu has been one of China's four major rice market cities since the Ming Dynasty, playing a crucial role in the domestic grain trade.

 Upon the establishment of the Republic of China in 1912, Fu, Prefectures, and Ting were established, and counties were placed under direct provincial jurisdiction.
 Wuhu County was directly governed by Anhui province from 1912 until 1914, when Wuhu Circuit was established to govern 23 counties in the area, including Wuhu County, until 1928.
 Trade in rice, wood, and tea flourished at Wuhu until the Warlord Era of the 1920s and 1930s, when bandits were active in the area.
 In 1932, Wuhu County was placed under the jurisdiction of the Second Administrative Division of Anhui province (安徽省第二专区 (Ānhuī Shěng Dì Èr Zhuānqū)).